 WORKSHOPS

 I approach garment construction as an art form - an art form that relies on the interplay with the moving body in order to be complete.
 Throughout my years as a clothing designer and boutique owner who specializes in custom made garments, I have had the unique opportunity to better understand not only how forms function on the body, but how garments can become a true expression of oneself.
 After nearly 15 years owning a retail shop, I gravitated towards teaching as a means to reconnect with the artistic and experimental side of fashion while engaging with individuals in my community.
 My classes and workshops are inspired by the things that originally inspired me: shape, volume, texture and the interplay these elements have with the moving body.
 Designed for all skill levels, my classes workshops are for individuals who are ready to cultivate their creative vision and apply innovative techniques to push the boundaries of what fashion is.
-I have taught workshops and classes at Nike, The Oregon College of Art and Craft and I am currently teaching classes at Portland Fashion Institute and The Pacific Northwest College of Art.
+I have taught workshops and classes at Nike, The Oregon College of Art and Craft and I am currently teaching classes at Pacific Northwest College of Art, Portland State University Fiber Arts Program, and Portland Fashion Institute.

 INNOVATIVE DESIGN